Pampas deer: Diet

 Pampas deer have been seen eating new green growth, shrubs, and herbs.
 Most of the plant life they consume grows in moist soils.
 To see if Pampas deer compete with cattle for food, their feces were studied and compared to cattle feces.
 They do in fact eat the same plants, but in different proportions.
 The pampas deer eat less grass and more forbs (flowering broad leafed plants with soft stems) and browse (shoots, leaves, and twigs), respectively.
 During the rainy season, 20% of their diet consists of new grasses.
 They will move with the availability of food, particularly the flowering plants.
 The presence of cattle increases the amount of sprouting grass, which is preferred by Pampas deer, furthering the idea that the deer do not compete with cattle for food.
 Opposing research shows that Pampas deer avoid areas inhabited by cattle, and when cattle are absent have much larger home ranges.

-Reproduction/calves
+Reproduction and calves

 Fawns can be seen at any time of year, but there is a peak in September and November.
 Females separate themselves from the group to give birth, and keep the fawn hidden away.
 After giving birth, the female goes into heat and usually mates within the next 48 hours.
-The fawns are small and spotted, and lose their spots at about 2 months old.
-Usually only one fawn weighing about 2.2 kg is born after a gestation period lasting over 7 months.
-At 6 weeks, they can eat solid food and begin to follow their mother.
+The fawns are small and spotted, and lose their spots at about two months old.
+Usually only one fawn weighing about 2.2 kg is born after a gestation period lasting over seven months.
+At six weeks, they can eat solid food and begin to follow their mother.
 They stay with their mothers for at least a year, and also reach sexual maturity at about a year.